Site Supervisor Internship Handbook

 2.)
 They want to get an overview of the industry (i.e., "What's a TV station like?" or "What's an ad agency like?")

-Here are some tips to help ensure that both you and the student benefit from the internship:
+Tips to help ensure that both you and the student benefit from the internship:

 - Meet with the student the semester prior to the internship to confirm a work schedule (Fall/Spring: typically 9-12 hours per week; Summer: Typically 18-20+ hours per week) and to settle issues like dress code, start and end dates (usually coincides with the school semester), and the student's obligations during the semester.